You are a gold mine.

 - are committed to leading 1-2 hour sessions with their Mentee at least three times within the academic calendar.

-The Mentor Application is currently closed.
-To receive a notification when the 2017-18 application is available, please complete the form below.
+The 2017-18 Mentor Application will open in April.
+To receive a notification when the application re-opens, please complete the form below.
 If you are interested in offering ideas and advice to a Scholar during a single meeting, please visit the Sounding Board page to learn more about this program.

 Sign Up for Mentor Application Notification